Ravensthorpe, Western Australia: Nickel

 BHP Billiton commenced a feasibility study in 2002 into opening a nickel and cobalt mine and processing plant 35 km east of the town.

 The project was approved in 2004 and construction commenced shortly afterward.
-The plant known as the Ravensthorpe Nickel Project was commissioned in late 2007 with first production occurring in October and the first 5000 tonnes being produced by December 2007.
+The plant known as the Ravensthorpe Nickel Project was commissioned in late 2007 with first production occurring in October and the first 5000 t being produced by December 2007.
 The plant was officially opened in 2008.

 In January 2009, BHP Billiton announced that it was suspending production at the Ravensthorpe nickel mine indefinitely, due to the reduction in world nickel prices caused by the global economic crisis.
 The decision cut 1,800 jobs and had a major impact on the local economy.